 Parents and other adults are a child’s first teachers.
 When a child comes to school, they brings with them an array of different experiences.
 It is on these experiences, which we build.
 This can best be done by parents, adults and teachers working together in partnership both at home and school.
 St. Teresa's Nursery is part of West Belfast Area Learning Community and we are fostering links with both our feeder childcare settings and local primary schools.
 St. Teresa's Nursery is also partnered with two schools.
 Through the Shared Education project, we work with parents, staff and children in Shaftesbury Nursery in the Shankhill, sharing educational experiences and building relationships.
 Further afield we have been partnered with a school in Denmark ‘Bornehuset Labyrinten’ as part of an eTwinning project focused on ICT in Early Years.
 All of these partnerships allow the children to experience a depth and quality to their learning experiences.

 In St. Teresa's we have a strong focus on meeting the individual needs of the child.
 We observe children's patterns of behaviour (schema's) and plan activities accordingly to maximise children's involvement in their play, enabling them to 'be the best that they can be'.
 Staff are highly skilled in meeting children's language and communication needs.
-We have held 'Makaton Friendly' status since 2016, this was reissued in January 2018.
+We have held 'Makaton Friendly' status since 2016.
 We are passionate about Outdoor Learning and are members of the Northern Ireland Forest Schools Association (NIFSA).
 We have been awarded Eco School's Green Flag five times and have been awarded bronze, silver and gold awards from the Woodland Trust 'Green Tree" awards.
 We have been a FairTrade Aware school since 2016 and support Trocaire, Action Cancer and McMillan Cancer as our chosen charities.
-We have recently been recognised by Rights Respecting Schools as Rights Committed - Bronze award.
+We were awarded Rights Respecting Schools- Right's Aware - Silver Award in June 2021.